|

 6. Not all products have a zero waste alternative

 Do you know the rice crackers covered in chocolate?
 Well, I can’t find them plastic-free.
-I even tried to make a similar version at home that failed tremendously.
+I even tried to make a similar version at home it failed tremendously.

 The fact is that there are things you can’t find plastic-free.
 And I’m not talking just about food.
-Sometimes the only options you have is:
+Sometimes the only options you have are:

 • to stop buying these